 Ruth V. Brittin

-Dr. Brittin publishes articles and presents research for the International Society for Music Education, Music Educators National Conference, American Music Therapy Association, and state music education organizations.
-She is a clinician in music education, a brass instrument adjudicator, performer on French horn, and arranges music for band and children's chorus.
+Dr. Brittin is the chief editor for two journals, the International Journal of Music Education: Research and for Update: Applications of Research in Music Education.
+She publishes articles and presents research for the International Society for Music Education, National Association for Music Education, American Music Therapy Association, and state music education organizations.
+She is an active clinician in music education, adjudicator, performer on French horn, and arranger for instrumental and vocal settings.
+She advises the music education majors and has received the university's Faculty Mentor Award.

-Dr. Brittin has a wide range of responsibilities, including the teaching undergraduate courses in elementary and secondary music methods, laboratory ensemble for both undergraduates and graduates, Introduction to Research for music education and therapy graduate students, Introduction to Arranging for education and therapy students, and supervises student teachers and interns.
-She is on the editorial board of the Journal of Research in Music Education, Teaching Music, and College Music Symposium, and is division representative for the collegiate, research, and special learners divisions, for California Music Educators Association.
+Dr. Brittin has a wide range of responsibilities, including teaching undergraduate courses in elementary and secondary music methods, laboratory ensemble for both undergraduates and graduates, research and current issues courses for music education and therapy graduate students, and supervision of student teachers and interns.
+She has served on the editorial boards of the Journal of Research in Music Education, Teaching Music, and College Music Symposium, and is division representative for the research and special learners division for California Music Educators Association.

 Conservatory of Music